-Certificate in Professional Cooking from Failte Ireland
+Certificate in Professional Cooking from Failte, Ireland

 Monica Perez-Rhodes, CRMS Administrator

-BS Business Administration, University of Phoenix
+B. S. Business Administration, University of Phoenix

 Lynn Pulford, CRMS Faculty

-BA Media Arts, Montana State University
+B. A. Media Arts, Montana State University

-MA Photography, Savannah College of Art & Design
+M. A. Photography, Savannah College of Art & Design

 BJ Sbarra, CRMS Faculty

-Rock Climbing & Program Co-Leader
+Rock Climbing and Program Co-Leader

 BJ has worked as a climbing guide for over 15 years, at climbing areas across the United States.
-He has a passion for sharing the adventure, problem solving and beauty that climbing offers, and has brought this to the HS(2) program for the past four years.
+He has a passion for sharing the adventure, problem solving and beauty that climbing offers, and has brought this to the (HS)2 program for the past four years.
 He looks forward to seeing both old and new faces as they come to embrace the new challenges this summer will provide.

-MS Candidate: Institute for Computational and Mathematical Engineering, Stanford University
+M. S. Candidate: Institute for Computational and Mathematical Engineering, Stanford University

 Amy has studied both pure and computational mathematics and has worked as a mathematics researcher and a high-school math teacher.
 Her most fundamental joy (in addition to alpine lakes, tea, and corny puns) is listening to people talk about the things they love, and helping them get as excited about learning as any of their other passions.
 As such, she is thrilled to be joining the spirited (HS)2 community to teach, learn, and grow alongside her students.
-Amy is lover of patterns and play, calculus and climbing, algorithms and adventure, numbers and nature (and apparently, alliterative pairs).
+Amy is a lover of patterns and play, calculus and climbing, algorithms and adventure, numbers and nature (and apparently, alliterative pairs).
 For her, nothing beats the opportunity to spend the summer exploring mathematics and the outdoors with awesome students!

 B. S. Marketing Management, Virginia Tech

-Originally from Virginia, Tyler has been living in the Roaring Fork Valley for the last 5 years.
+Originally from Virginia, Tyler has been living in the Roaring Fork Valley for the last five years.
 He is passionate about taking youth into the wilderness and showing them the incredible places this world has to offer.
 When not in the classroom or leading trips, Tyler enjoys exploring on his own time both domestically and abroad.
-He is extremely excited to be working with students and teachers that are passionate about learning both inside and outside the classroom.
+He is extremely excited to be working with students and teachers who are passionate about learning both inside and outside the classroom.

 George Weber, CRMS Faculty

-BM, University of Colorado, Boulder
+B. M. University of Colorado at Boulder

 George has been teaching music at CRMS since 1996.
 He enjoys teaching music very much and was drawn to the (HS)2 program because of the enthusiastic and positive comments from (HS)2 faculty about the wonderful experience they had while teaching (HS)2 students.
-George has enjoyed working with (HS)2 students for the past three years, and looks forward to their return this coming summer!
+George has enjoyed working with (HS)2 students for the past four years, and looks forward to their return this coming summer!

-Resident Assistant & Team Sports
+Resident Assistant and Team Sports Leader

-BA Elementary Education, Colorado College
+B. A. Elementary Education, Colorado College

 Tracy Wilson, CRMS Faculty

-Writing I, Rock Climbing & Program Co-Leader
+Writing I, Rock Climbing, and Program Co-Leader

-MA Secondary School Education, Prescott College
+M. A. Secondary School Education, Prescott College, Prescott, Arizona

-Certificates: AMGA: Certified Single Pitch Instructor, Completion of the Rock Instructor Course Wilderness Medicine Institute, Wilderness First Responder
+Certificates: American Mountain Guide Association (AMGA): Certified Single Pitch Instructor, Rock Instructor Course.
+Wilderness Medicine Institute: Wilderness First Responder.

-Tracy loves nothing more, but to be in the classroom sharing her passion of writing with her students.
-She is a social justice advocate and has been teaching in the English and History departments at CRMS for the past seven years.
+Tracy loves nothing more than to be in the classroom sharing her passion of writing with her students.
+She is a social justice advocate and has been teaching in the English and History departments at CRMS for the past nine years.
 In addition to the classroom, Tracy has been teaching rock climbing in an institutionalized setting since 2000.
-Since then she has continued to improve her knowledge and technical skills and is pursuing a Rock Instructor certification from the American Mountain Guide Association (AMGA).
+Since then she has continued to improve her knowledge and technical skills.
+Tracy loves spending the summers with (HS)2 students and avidly leads them on the Mount Sopris climb.